Lesbian Solidarity During the AIDS Epidemic

 Education: Lesbians also worked to raise awareness about HIV and safer sex practices, through workshops and hotlines.
 This fought against misinformation and stigma.

-How did this change the LGBTQ community?
+How did this change the queer community?

 While some worried that these contributions might divert resources from their own community, many lesbians recognized the importance of ensuring everyone had access to proper healthcare and community.
-Their efforts strengthened solidarity between gay men and lesbian women, building a more unified LGBTQ+ community.
+Their efforts strengthened solidarity between gay men and lesbian women, building a more unified queer community.